 As a stage director Aiden has created many successful productions including works by Shakespeare, Beckett, Lorca and Pirandello.

 In early 2000 Aiden began to turn his attention and focus his energies toward actively investigating and re-evaluating the nature and function of performance and the role and potential of the actor.
-In January 2002 he founded NERVOUSYSTEM a Dublin-based theatre laboratory of which he is now Artistic Director.
+In January 2002 he founded NERVOUSYSTEM a Dublin-based theatre laboratory of which he was now Artistic Director until 2012.
 The remit of NERVOUSYSTEM is the systematic exploration and elaboration of an authentic objective praxis, language and aesthetic for performance.
 This practical research work has acheived significant success having captured the attention of audiances and theatre specialists national and international.

 Within NERVOUSYSTEM Aiden has evolved a detailed and comprehensive actor-training praxis.
 For the company he has directed Fire Face: an adaptation of The Cuchullain Plays by Yeats.
 As part of a more forthright exploration into an alternative theatre language, he directed the evolving performance structures: AVERSION I, AVERSION II (The I-Eye) and PARK ACTION, all original works composed by the collective.
 Most recently he directed the first phase of The Myth and the Flesh a solo opus composed and performed by Marián Araújo.
 He is currently engaged in preliminary work on: Father Figure/Mother Tongue (working title) operating within NERVOUSYSTEM's research domain Actor as Writer.
 This is a solo work, that he will compose and perform for which he is currently in receipt of a one-year Bursary award from the Irish Arts Council.
-Aiden is also currently directing a reworking of Synge’s Riders to the Sea for NERVOUSYSTEM
+Aiden is also currently directing a reworking of Synge’s Riders to the Sea for NERVOUSYSTEM.
+Aiden is currently undertaking practical and academic research into the relationship between Yoga and Acting.